w34sel/3D-Printing/README.md

 **or**
 download just the install.bat file and run it.

+### 🐳 Orca Slicer 2.3.0+

+⚠️ Notice: OrcaSlicer 2.3.0+ Profiles Not Persisting After encountering several failed prints, I discovered that something was wrong with the custom profiles in OrcaSlicer 2.3.0.
+Upon investigation, I found that the application automatically overwrites the system profile files with default versions every time it starts.

+As a result, custom modifications made to profiles located in the system folder are not preserved, making it currently unsuitable for persistent custom profile setups in that location.
 ⚠️ <span style="color:red">**OrcaSlicer version 2.3.0 and later is not supported yet!!!
 The application overwrites the files with the default versions each time it starts.**</span>

 > 💡 Use **WebGUI Speed** to increase speed for _Single Speed_ mode.